emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 | E5 sample Runs      	| 1           	| 2                              	| 1                                           	| 2                              	| 1          	|
 | Notes     	|             	|                                	| Tanks downstairs = Run1; E5 samples = Run2  	|                                	|            	|

-Kristen, Pierrick, and Emma will do the physical titrations accroding to the schedule above.
+Kristen, Pierrick, and Emma will do the physical titrations according to the schedule above.
 Emma will do all steps in [Titration Data Entry Process](https://github.com/daniellembecker/DanielleBecker_Lab_Notebook/blob/master/_posts/2021-02-18-E5-January-March-September-November-Calcification-Samples.md#titration-data-entry-process) and analyze data after Kristen and Pierrick push to github.

 Goal: ~6-7 runs a week (8 samples each x 7 = 56 samples a week).
 We'll start with this and see how that schedule works for everyone's time and energy.
 Then adjust from there if needed.